 Allied Health (ANAT)

-ANAT:206 Applied Human Anatomy & Physiology I (3 Credits)
+ANAT 206 Applied Human Anatomy & Physiology I (3 Units)

 This course is designed to familiarize students to the structure, function, and physiology of the human body.
 Topics covered include organization of the body, chemistry, cells, tissues, integumentary system, the skeletal, articulations, muscular system, respiratory system, blood, and cardiovascular system.
 (Formerly 2780:206)